 Walnut, Cherry, Paduak and Maple are the most common woods used for bridges.
 Other exotic woods can be used for bridges but they will cost more.
 Because of the scarcity and price of Ebony, I no longer offer that as a bridge wood although I can paint any of the above woods black to approximate Ebony.

-Woods for frames, back and sides, etc (colors will vary)
+Woods for frames, back and sides, etc (colors and grain will vary)

 Other exotic woods from the next section may be used for frames and back and sides of fretted instruments.

-Woods often used for trim and pin panels. (colors will vary)
+Woods often used for trim and pin panels. (colors and grain will vary)

 These woods, if they are exotics, can be used for bridges and frames of hammered dulcimers but there is additional cost depending on the species.
 Woods such as Ebony, Cocobolo and others are now cost prohibitive and as a result I rarely use them.